alexbfree/thesis/src/chapter-5.md

 > (computer programmer and science fiction writer)

 <span class="editnote">add callbacks early on, making clear how it relates back to my lit review chapter esp wrt HDR and HCI</span>
-<span class="editnote">add callbacks to methodology</span>
-<span class="editnote">other changes per notes</span>
 <span class="editnote">add forward refs where useful</span>
-<span class="editnote">to consider: moving some methods.
-Examiner notes: Also consider moving some of the methodological, contextual details and framing from the initial chapters of the thesis (I think this was chapter 2) to each one of the case studies.
-This is particularly important for methods of data collection and analysis as it is hard to understand what you did and how (for both chapters 4 and 5) – i.e your findings are interesting, but can be questioned without clear description of methods of data collection and analysis.</span>
 <span class="movenote">move one or two images into case study?</span>
 <span class="editnote">make stronger references to Design, and talk about what is feasible / implementable</span>